maliahavlicek/ci_mentor_insights/PORTFOLIO_1_CSS_HTML_ESSENTIALS.md

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-It's easiest to break this section down into the header, footer, layer, and each page of your website.
+It's easiest to break this section down into the header, footer, and each page/layer of your website.
 Call out any differences for mobile vs desktop presentations, include a screenshot of the implemented feature.

 Don't forget your 404 error page.